-2004 Stanley Cup Final, Game 7 at the St Pete Times Forum.
-The Lightning open the 3rd period with a two goal lead, both off the stick of Ruslan Fedetenko, and are just 20 minutes away from raising the cup for the first time in franchise history.
-They had a grueling and stunning game 6 victory to force the game seven.
+In the 2004 Stanley Cup Final, the Tampa Bay Lightning had a grueling and stunning game 6 victory in Calgary to force the winner-take-all final Game 7 at the St Pete Times Forum.
+In that game, the Lightning open the 3rd period with a two goal lead, both off the stick of Ruslan Fedetenko, and are just 20 minutes away from raising the Stanley Cup for the first time in franchise history.
 They just need to finish.
 At 9:21 of the third, Craig Conroy scores a power play goal to pull the Flames within one.
-From our perspective in sections 316 row G, the next ten minutes took an achingly and excruciatingly long 2 hours.
+From our perspective in sections 316 row G, the next 10 minutes took an achingly and excruciatingly long 2 hours.
 Time stood still.

 There is no comparison to the grueling intensity of the playoffs and riding a bicycle everyday.
-But I can tell you that the last day of a relatively short 62 miles to finish the trip took an achingly long time.
+The boys on the ice win that one.
+But I can tell you that the last day of a relatively short 62 miles to finish the trip took a similarly achingly long time.
 The day starts with a sourdough Belgian waffle and great conversation with our Inn host.
 Our primary topic turns to our only children... adventurous and independent girls.
 Theirs is a 33 year-old hot spot firefighter in California and ours a 23 year-old Rhino keeper recently from South Africa.
-It does not take long for me to get antsy to get on the road.
+However, it does not take long for me to get antsy to get on the road.
+It is the final day.
 Soon the bike is packed and off to Bar Harbor.

 Headwinds and rain in the morning are my escorts along route 3.
 It feels like I have covered about 40 miles when a honk forces me to glance to my left at a blue Subaru to spot 80 year old mom and dad passing me on the road.
 I just top the climb and I see them parked on the left and unadvisedly crossing the busy highway to greet me.
 I would shout to stop them, but I am out of breath and more specifically very happy to see them.
 Our greeting is fantastic, but short-lived as there is pedaling to be done.
 At that point I note that the progress has only been about 26 miles.
 Tick.
 Tock.